bazelbuild/rules_apple/doc/common_info.md

 ### Localization Handling

-The Apple bundling rules now have support for limiting which \*.lproj directories are copied as part of your build using `--define "apple.locales_to_include=foo,bar,bam"` where `foo,bar,bam` are the exact names of the locales to be included.
-For example `pt` may not be sufficient as `pt_BR` or `pt_PT` is likely the name of the lproj folder.
+The Apple bundling rules have two flags for limiting which \*.lproj directories are copied as part of your build.
+Without specifying either the `apple.locales_to_include` flag or the `apple.trim_lproj_locales` flag, all locales are copied.

+Locale names are explicitly matched; for example `pt` may not be sufficient as `pt_BR` or `pt_PT` is likely the name of the lproj folder.
 Note that `Base.lproj` is always included if it exists.

-Without this flag, all locales are copied.

-This can be used in a few interesting ways:
+#### Explicitly Listing Locales

+Use `--define "apple.locales_to_include=foo,bar,bam"` where `foo,bar,bam` are
+the exact names of the locales to be included.

--   It can be used to improve compile/debug/test cycles because most developers only work/test in one language.
+This can be used to improve compile/debug/test cycles because most developers only work/test in one language.

+#### Automatically Trimming Locales

+Use `--define "apple.trim_lproj_locales=1"` to strip any `.lproj` folders that don't have a matching `.lproj` folder in the base of the resource folder(e.g. bundles from Frameworks that are localized).

--   If a product is pulling in some other component(s) that support more localizations that the product does, it can be used to strip away those extra localizations thereby shrinking the final product sent to the end users.
+If a product is pulling in some other component(s) that support more localizations that the product does, this can be used to strip away those extra localizations thereby shrinking the final product sent to the end users.

 ## Info.plist Handling